edgio-docs/edgio-docs/src/guides/v7/performance/compression.md

 ## Edge Server Compression {/*edge-server-compression*/}

 Edge server compression occurs when an edge server compresses cached content and provides this compressed response to the client.
-It requires:
+It requires all of the following conditions to be met:

 | Requirement  | Description  |
 |--------------|--------------|